zuozhenggh/learning-library/sprints/data-management/sprint-adb-dbactions/sprint-adb-dbactions.md

-# How do I create user and grant access to database actions?
+# How do I grant access to database actions?
 Duration: 10 minutes

 ##  Create Users on Autonomous Database and grant access to database actions